-In conclusion, the proposed project would not result in any noise environmental impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, the proposed project would not result in any noise environmental impacts beyond those addressed by the Fresno General Plan and the FMC.

 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XIV.
-POPULATION AND HOUSIN G - Would the e project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? Х b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? х the surrounding area.
-Therefore, no impacts to population or housing will result from the proposed project.
+POPULATION AND HOUSIN G - Would the e project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+X b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? х